mailpile/HoiPoi/README.md

       * Each issue, there is a vote up/down button, like hacker news
       * Javascript updates the CSS style of the button based on JSON
       * Clicking submits AJAX votes as described above

+## Supported balloting methods

+Hoipoi currently supports two balloting methods:

+ * **Single choice ballots**, in which a user is presented with a set of options for each vote, of which one can be selected.
+ * **Ranked ballots**, in which a user is presented with a set of options which can be arranged preferentially by dragging to sort.

+## Supported tallying methods

+Currently there is only one tallying method supplied, a Schulze Proportional Representation method for open sorting without cutoff.
+Requires Python Vote Core (pyvotecore) to work.

 ## Copyright & License